perfective/eslint-config/README.md

 -   [`eslint-plugin-unicorn`](https://github.com/sindresorhus/eslint-plugin-unicorn).

-To simplify configuring ESLint support in the IDEs and editors, the severity of all fixable rules is `warning`.
+To simplify configuring ESLint support in the IDEs and editors, the severity of all fixable rules is a `warning`.
-That allows to visually distinguish errors that have to be fixed manually from issues that will be fixed automatically.
+In addition, it allows distinguishing errors that have to be fixed manually from issues that will be fixed automatically.

 ## Setup